RenanGreca/RnD/README.md

-# RnD
-A blog about eating, traveling and living
+RnD is a blog about eating, traveling and living.
 Website: https://rnd.today